victorrgds/documentation/content/en/security_platform/cloud_workload_security/getting_started.md

 ---
-title: Getting Started with Runtime Security
+title: Getting Started with Cloud Workload Security
 kind: documentation
 description: "Follow the setup and installation instructions to get started with Runtime Security."
 further_reading: